gavincabbage/chiv/README.md

 Use `chiv` to download relational data from a database and format it before uploading to Amazon S3.
 Built-in formats include CSV, YAML and JSON.
-Custom formats are also supported through the `chiv.Formatter` interface.
+Custom formats are also supported through the `Formatter` interface.

 # Getting Started